Pylons/pylons/pylons/docs/en/concepts.rst

 `environ` dict that was passed in (from the Routes Middleware).

-To see how this functionality is created, consider a small class that looks at the `HTTP_REFERER` header to see if its Google:
+To see how this functionality is created, consider a small class that looks at the `HTTP_REFERER` header to see if it's Google:

 .. code-block :: python